-Effective January 1, 2020, UnitedHealthcare Senior Care Options Medicare Advantage plan will launch in your area for members who are currently eligible for both Medicaid and Medicare.
-Over the past year, we’ve been serving UnitedHealthcare Senior Care Options plan members in 8 Massachusetts counties.
-We are pleased to be expanding our service area to include Hampshire County in 2020.
+Effective January 1, 2021, UnitedHealthcare Senior Care Options Medicare Advantage plan will be expanding its service area for members who are currently eligible for both Medicaid and Medicare.
+Over the past year, we’ve been serving UnitedHealthcare Senior Care Options plan members in 9 Massachusetts counties.
+We are pleased to be expanding our service area to include Franklin county in 2021.

 Health Maintenance Organization (HMO) plans use a network of contracted local physicians and hospitals to provide member care.
 Generally, members must use these care providers to receive benefits for covered services, except in emergencies.
 Some HMO plans do not require referrals for specialty care.